ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/form-field-types.md

 # Form Field Types

-## Introduction

-This is a highlevel overview of available FormFields.
+This is a highlevel overview of available `[apiFormField]` subclasses.
 An automatically generated list is available through our [API](api:FormField)

 ## Formatted Input